 Planning vs Programming: What is the role of APS?

 Do you know the role of APS ?
-There are basically two major processes covered by PHC, planning and programming.
-And with many advantages , due to the fact that it allows the long -term short -term production plans to go through the entire production chain and considering virtually all the variables and restrictions of the productive environment.
-Some terms may be related to the same subject, such as fine production planning software or finite programming systems, as well as “ Advanced Planning Systems ” in English.
-See more about the origin of APS !
-If we analyze the main processes of supply chain management , we will find the configuration below, where it is possible to identify where the solutions focused on planning and programming are fitted.
+APS basically encompasses two major processes: Planning and Scheduling.
+APS offers many advantages , as it allows for short- to long-term production plans across the entire production chain, taking into account virtually all variables and constraints within the production environment.
+Some terms may be related to the mes topic, such as Fine Production Planning Software or Finite Scheduling Systems, as well as " Advanced Planning Systems ."
+Learn more about the origins of APS Supply Chain Management processes , we'll find the configuration below, which allows us to identify where solutions focused on Planning and Scheduling fit in. [caption id="attachment_2686" align="aligncenter" width="1024"]

 Supply Chain Management (Supply Chain) and APS [/Caption]